pedrolcl/sonivox-example/sonivoxrender.1.md

 :   Prints the version numbers.

--d, -\-dls  _file.dls_
+-d, -\-dls  _soundfont_

-:   Optional DLS soundfont file name.
+:   Optional DLS or SF2 soundfont file name.
 If not provided, it uses an internal embedded soundfont.

 -r, -\-reverb  _reverb_preset_